Since technological adoption is moving rapidly, it’s no wonder that pace is the cornerstone for businesses pursuing digital transformation.

 Digital transformation drives cultural change and even changes the way a company thinks about its operations.
 This requires a mindset that is willing to change and open to continuous learning.

 In turn, businesses need to collaborate with their workers and align them with opportunities that facilitate effective communication, profitability, and a collaborative exchange.
-It encourages workers to use the strength of their shared expertise to improve efficiency of their projects.
+It encourages workers to use the strength of their shared expertise to improve the efficiency of their projects.

 Put digitally-inclined leaders at the helm.
 The key to success in digital transformation is the presence of transformation-specific roles—notably, members of particular projects and representatives of the transformation team who are committed to changing the current processes.
 Leadership dedication is another secret to success.
 When individuals in critical roles (both senior managers and people in specific roles in transition) contribute more than they have to previous projects, the effectiveness of the shift will be more likely.